 Cultural artifacts outside the Ancient City have also been damaged.
 Figure 25 shows a large hole in the wall of a mosque just east of the UNESCO boundary appearing between 4 November and 15 December 2012.
 In the same image damage to a cemetery wall is visible and a ten meter wide crater has appeared in the middle of the cemetery.

-Figure 25: Mosque and cemetery just outside ancient of AleppoBetween 4 November 2012 (A) and 15 December 2012 (B) a large hole appears in the wall of the mosque and the cemetery fence has been damaged (red arrows).
+Figure 25: Mosque and cemetery just outside ancient city of AleppoBetween 4 November 2012 (A) and 15 December 2012 (B) a large hole appears in the wall of the mosque and the cemetery fence has been damaged (red arrows).
 A ten meter wide shell crater has also appeared in the cemetery itself (yellow arrow).
 Coordinates: 36.201 N, 37.17 E. Imagery © 2013 Astrium (A), DigitalGlobe (B).

 Further damage can be seen in the western section of the Ancient City.
 Figures 26 and 27 show four structures destroyed between 12 October 2012 and 26 May 2013.